 Good static analysis tools also include descriptive documentation about the programming standard being implemented, which extends software engineers’ programming knowledge and professional development.
 Over time, compliance with these standards improves the average quality of the code by improving the programmers through constant feedback.
-If your static analysis tool is part of a larger development testing platform that can automatically prioritize defect remediation tasks, then you’ll be able to deliver the software even faster.
+If your static analysis tool has a broader ecosystem that can automatically prioritize defect remediation tasks, then you’ll be able to deliver the software even faster.

 Lower Defect Rate

 Static analysis helps you find and fix defects early, which can prevent the recurrence of systemic defects downstream.
 With a policy of early detection, you can more easily implement a policy of defect prevention, which reduces the rate of defects over the development lifecycle.
 (Shameless plug: Parasoft C/C++test, which not only reports static analysis violations, but also integrates with an incredibly sophisticated analytics platform, can give you a broader understanding of all of the instances of the reported defect and its overall impact on the quality of your codebase.)